Verdun (video game): Gameplay

-Verdun is a realistic, tactical squad based game set in the trenches of World War I that can be played with up to 64 players (with 32 on each side).
+Verdun is a realistic, tactical squad-based game set in the trenches of World War I that can be played with up to 64 players (with 32 on each side).

 Squads typically consist of 4 players, each with a unique role that is also typically made up of a squad leader called an NCO, and three roles dependent on the nation and type of squad selected.
-Squads can level up by helping the team, i. e. killing enemies, capturing sectors etc. gaining bonus abilities and upgrades on their preexisting abilities like accuracy, suppression etc. The NCO may rename the squad and change its type.
+Squads can level up by helping the team, i. e. killing enemies, capturing sectors etc., gaining bonus abilities and upgrades on their preexisting abilities like accuracy, suppression etc. The NCO may rename the squad and change its type.

 NCOs can call in support abilities like artillery barrages, creeping barrages, white phosphorus attacks, smoke screens and mortar shells.
 They can also call in more passive abilities to enhance the abilities of their squadmates, like ones helping them resist enemy suppression or enemy recon more effectively.
 NCOs can typically carry a self-loading pistol or revolver and melee weapons such as sabres and trench clubs.
-Other members of the squad typically use plenty of bolt-action rifles, plenty of bayonets and melee weapons, grenades, revolvers, semi-automatic rifles, machine guns, SMGs depending on the type of unit and the real-life availability of those kinds of weapons to them and such.
+Other members of the squad typically use plenty of bolt-action rifles, plenty of bayonets and melee weapons, grenades, revolvers, semi-automatic rifles, machine guns, and SMGs depending on the type of unit and the real-life availability of those kinds of weapons to them and such.

 Suppression affects player aiming and vision, by violently tilting the camera view to simulate a soldier's bobbing and weaving out of fire or reactions to almost being shot.
 Bombs and artillery also suppress the player, making it harder for them to aim steady while being shot at.
 Players can kneel and prone and also climb on the parapets of trenches to see and shoot at incoming players.
 Environments usually have little cover and plenty of craters made by small artillery between two sectors.

 There are 4 game modes: Frontlines, Attrition Warfare, Squad Defense and Rifle Deathmatch.